 Please be aware that this event has reached capacity and registration is now closed.
-An recording of the event will be available shortly afterwards on the School's YouTube channel.
+The lecture will be livestreamed and archived on the School's YouTube channel.

 In the 1920s and 1930s, the rise of fascism saw violent attacks on minorities and the dismantling of the machinery of democratic government.
 In the last decade, many countries around the world have experienced an authoritarian turn, as well as increased hostility to immigrants and refugees.
 This talk, delivered by the Blavatnik School's Professor Jonathan Wolff, will consider the significance of the parallels between the 1930s and the 2020s, the values and ideologies that underlie these trends, and how they can be countered in tolerant democratic societies.